home I index I latest I glossary I introductions I e-mail I about this site

 Langford

-Langford bell turret forbidden
+forbidden Langford bell turret

-Follow these journeys as they happen at Last Of England Twitter.
+Follow these journeys as they happen on X/twitter.

 St Andrew, Langford

-Lie its former village, St Andrew is also not very big.
-It is the smallest of the churches in the training area, a simple two-celled Norman building which once had a medieval tower.
+Like its former village, St Andrew is also not very big.
+It is the smallest of the churches in the training area, a simple two-celled 12th Century building which once had a medieval tower.
 At the time of the 1851 Census of Religious Worship, the rector of Langford, John Raven, recorded that it had been destroyed by time or accident.
 The west wall that replaced it is made of stone, which looks curious in this heartland of flint.
-The bell turret is late Victorian, but has Norman-style detailing that was intended to fit in.
+The bell turret is late 19th Century, but has Norman-style detailing that was intended to fit in.
 In truth, anything here that is not understated is out of place, as we shall see inside.
-A 15th century window opens beside a blocked Norman lancet, and there are curious faces up in the eaves of the nave east end, a grinning cat to the south, a wild man to the north.
-A kestrel nests most years in the porch.
-And then a grand 12th Century doorway leads into a simple open space, now completely cleared of everything except for the font, and, up in the chancel, the outrageously grand 18th Century Garrard memorial.
+A 15th century window opens beside a blocked Norman lancet, and there are curious faces up in the eaves of the nave east gable, a grinning creature to the south reminiscent of the Cheshire Cat in Alice in Wonderland, and a green man to the north.
+When I first came here in 2004, a kestrel had been recorded nesting most years in the porch.
+On my most recent visit in 2023 the porch floor was a mound of owl pellets!

-Simon Knott, May 2004, revised December 2022
+Simon Knott, December 2023

-Follow these journeys as they happen at Last Of England Twitter.
+Follow these journeys as they happen on X/twitter.

-an introduction to the churches of the Norfolk battle training area
+a general introduction to the churches of the Norfolk battle training area

 The Churches of East Anglia websites are non-profit-making.
 But if you enjoy using them and find them useful, a small contribution towards the cost of web space, train fares and the like would be most gratefully received.
 You can donate via Paypal.